-As far as ULA / GUA addresses are concerned, the proposal is based on the use of GUA addresses, since the use of ULA poses some problems when interconnecting to external networks (and SARA network is connected to Internet and sTESTA).
+As far as ULA / GUA addresses are concerned, though the final decision has not been made, it seems that GUA addresses will be preferred, since the use of ULA poses some problems when interconnecting to external networks (and SARA network is connected to Internet and sTESTA).

-In the case of whether using PI or PA addresses, due to the need of minimizing the impact of changing the ISP (something quite usual when the telecommunications contract is about to finish), the proposed solution aims for each public entity being capable of having an own IPv6 addressing space.
-This could be achieved using PI addresses, but also PA addresses assigned not by the ISP, but by a public entity acting as a LIR.
+In the case of whether using PI or PA addresses, the option of PI addresses seems to have more support, since that option minimizes the impact of changing the ISP (something quite usual when the telecommunications contract is about to finish).

-Finally, the government model of the network with GUA addresses was also considered in the proposal, with three main alternatives initially on the table:
+The main issue then is to determine the governance model of the network with GUA addresses, with three main alternatives on the table:

-A common addressing scheme for all the Public Administrations.
-In this scenario SARA network registers as a LIR and gets a large IPv6 prefix from RIPE, splitting it up into smaller prefixes to be assigned to the different entities.
-This allows full aggregation in the network, but can constrain somehow the autonomy of the entities.

-- A consolidated addressing scheme, in which each entity gets its own prefix from its ISP or from RIPE, and reports it to the rest of the network.
+- A common addressing scheme for all the Public Administrations.
+In this scenario SARA network registers as a LIR and gets a /32 prefix from RIPE, splitting it up into /48 prefixes to be assigned to the different entities.
+This allows full aggregation in the network, but constrains the autonomy of the entities. - A consolidated addressing scheme, in which each entity gets its own /48 prefix from its ISP, and report it to the rest of the network.
 It gives more autonomy to the entities, but, being address management completely distributed, it makes it also more complicated.

-Additionally, it makes difficult the aggregation of traffic from different entities. - A mixed scenario, in which some entities get their prefixes from SARA network, and other entities get them directly from RIPE or their ISPs.
+• A mixed scenario, in which some entities get their prefixes from SARA network, and other entities get them directly from RIPE.
 Since some entities have already registered as LIR in RIPE in IPv4, obtaining an IPv6 prefix for them would be straight forward.